Kf637/DNS-And-Network-Report/README.md

    DHCP Enabled. . . . . . . . . . . : Yes
    Autoconfiguration Enabled . . . . : Yes
 ```

+## Troubleshooting
+- If you see empty IPv4/IPv6 DNS lines for an adapter, that interface likely has no DNS configured for that family, or it’s disconnected.
+- If `Get-NetAdapter`/`Get-DnsClientServerAddress` aren’t found, ensure you’re on Windows 10/11 (or Server 2016+) where the NetTCPIP module is available by default.